HESA Shahed 136: Russo-Ukrainian war (2022–present)

 During the Russo-Ukrainian war (2022–present), Russia has used loitering munitions bearing the name Geran-2 (Герань-2, literally "Geranium-2") against Ukraine.
 These Geran-2 drones are considered by Ukraine and its Western allies to be redesignated Iranian-made Shahed-136 drones.

 In the months prior to the confirmation of their use, US intelligence sources and Ukrainian officials have claimed that Iran had supplied Russia with several hundred drones including Shahed-136s, although Iran has repeatedly rejected the claims that it had sent drones for use in Ukraine, saying it is neutral in the war.
 However, on 2 September 2022 the Commander of the IRGC General Hossein Salami said at a Tehran arms show that "some major world powers" had purchased Iranian military equipment and his men were "training them to employ the gear".
 Russia stated it uses unmanned aerial vehicles (UAVs) of domestic manufacture.
 This may reflect domestic production of these drones within Russia.

-On 21 November 2022, a British government minister stated that the number of Shahed-136 loitering munitions used in Ukraine was estimated to be in the low hundreds.
+On 21 November 2022, British government minister James Heappey stated that the number of Shahed-136 loitering munitions used in Ukraine was estimated to be in the low hundreds.
 In May 2023, the White House National Security Council spokesman suggested roughly 400 had been used so far, saying "Iran has provided Russia with more than 400 UAVs primarily of the Shahed variety".

+Through a billion-dollar weapons deal with Iran, Russia is aiming to domestically produce 6,000 drones.
+These are variants of the Shahed 136 drone, although customized.
+The supply of Iranian drones in addition to the targeted domestic weapons productins with Iran's assistance indicates, according to scholars, that this strategic relationship will have implications beyond this specific Ukraine conflict.